What is Crypto Margin Trading and How Does It Work?

 Margin trading also unlocks hedging, a technique where you take offsetting positions to reduce risk.

-This kind of portfolio-level protection is one of the most overlooked benefits of margin — and it’s a common tactic among experienced traders who want to manage drawdowns without liquidating their core positions.
+This kind of portfolio-level protection is one of the most overlooked benefits of margin.
+It is a common tactic among experienced traders who want to manage drawdowns without liquidating their core positions.

 3. Lower Entry Barrier for Ambitious Traders